UNAA National Board

 Candice is the UNAA National Communications Manager | Social Media Manager | Editor (UNity), and a Doctor of Behavioural Science.

-Passionate about the celerity and dynamics of social marketing and the non-profit industry, Candice has a strong interest in humanitarian, health and non-profit industries, spokesperson effects, the psychology of decision-making and international affairs.
-Candice is a published author, a research and news analyst for UNDP (BERA), is a Communications and Marketing consultant for WFUNA, and has performed managerial duties in Public Information/Global Communications with WFUNA for WIMUN New York (2017, 2018 and 2019) and India (2019) conferences.
+Passionate about the celerity and dynamics of social marketing and the non-profit industry, Candice has a strong interest in humanitarian, health and non-profit industries, cancer prevention, spokesperson effects, the psychology of decision-making and international affairs.
+Candice is a published author, a research and news analyst for UNDP (BERA, New York), a Communications and Marketing consultant for the World Federation of United Nations Associations (WFUNA), a senior project officer in Health Promotion and Communications at Cancer Australia, and has performed managerial duties in Public Information/Global Communications with WFUNA for WIMUN New York (2017, 2018 and 2019) and India (2019) conferences.

-Candice has previously completed her Bachelor, Masters (with Distinction), and Ph.D. at the University of Newcastle and comes with a professional background in health, marketing and research.
+Candice has previously completed her Bachelor, Masters (with Distinction), and Ph.D. at the University of Newcastle and comes with a professional background in health, marketing & communications, and research.

 Lucy is currently studying a Bachelor of Politics, Philosophy and Economics and a Bachelor of Languages at the Australian National University.
 She is driven by her interests in international economics, human rights, gender equality and climate action.